rlnsy/mystix/README.md

 python3 -m mystix -s
 ```
 This runs a custom Flask server on your machine at `localhost:8000` that interacts nicely with our data-loading backend.

+For info on how the language works, check out our [docs](documentation.md).

 ## Development
 ### Getting started